synnea/tanDev---tandem-exchange-for-developers/README.md

 ### Data Schema

 tanDev is backed by a MongoDB database.
 Only one collection is in use, the 'profile' collection.
-Here is
+Here is the data schema used for individual documents in this collection:

 | Key               | Value           |
 | -------------     |:-------------:|